 Medical Laboratory Science

-Texas does not require state licensure or certification to work as a medical laboratory scientist in Texas.
+Licensure is not required to work in a medical laboratory in Texas.

 Ohio State may offer the online MS in Pharmaceutical Sciences with a Specialization in Health System Pharmacy Administration (HSPA) program to students located in Texas.